Fidget-Cube/fidget-homepage/posts/omgzip.md

 > solution file(s): [decompressor.py](https://github.com/Fidget-Cube/write-ups/tree/main/2023/DEFCON_CTF_Qualifiers/OMGzip/decompressor.py)
 > original challenge github: https://github.com/Nautilus-Institute/quals-2023/tree/main/omgzip

+Just this past weekend, [Pacific Hackers Association](https://www.meetup.com/pacifichackers/) and [HackMiami](https://www.meetup.com/hackmiami/) joined forces to compete in the [DEFCON CTF Qualifiers](https://quals.2023.nautilus.institute/index.html).
+The top 12 teams from this CTF go on to play the most competitive and challenging CTF in the world at DEFCON 31.
+Though, to be fair, our team wasn't of that caliber.
+We were able to solve 2 challenges (not counting the sanity checks) and finished in 92nd place, which is a great success by my standards!
+I was able to solve this one with the help of my friend Sam.
+It's a reverse engineering challenge, but with Python code instead of x86 assembly, which makes things much nicer.

 data.tar.omgzip is a .tar file compressed using a custom compression program called omgzip.
 The Python source code for omgzip is provided, so all you need to do is reverse the logic of the program and write your own decompression program.

 From the creator: